 The Importance of Hydration for Seniors’ Health

-Good hydration is crucial for health at any age, but it is particularly important for seniors.
-A great many seniors do not drink nearly enough water, often because aging causes a significant reduction in the sensation of thirst, while the water reserves in the body also decrease with age.
+Good hydration is crucial for health at any age, but it is vital for seniors.
+Many seniors do not drink nearly enough water, often because aging causes a significant reduction in the sensation of thirst, while the body’s water reserves also decrease with age.

 Dehydration is among the top 10 causes of hospitalization for seniors, and failing to maintain a proper level of hydration can have a detrimental impact on various aspects of overall health.

-Seniors’ bodies are impacted more seriously by dehydration than those of their younger counterparts, and lack of hydration can have damaging outcomes on various parts of the body.
+A senior’s body can be more susceptible to dehydration than that of their younger counterparts, and a lack of hydration can have damaging effects on various parts of the body.
+Let’s take a look at some vital organs that are affected.

 Liver

-The liver is responsible for filtering toxins out of the blood, but if the blood is too thick due to lack of hydration, then toxins can build up in the body as the liver is not able to properly filter them out.
+The liver is responsible for filtering toxins out of the blood.
+However, if the blood is too thick due to a lack of hydration, toxins can build up in the body because the liver is unable to filter them out properly.

 Kidneys

-Drinking lots of water results in consistent urination to rid the body of toxins and waste.
-Dehydration can cause a buildup of waste and acids in the body that can clog and damage the kidneys.
+Drinking plenty of water leads to regular urination, helping the body eliminate toxins and waste.
+Dehydration can lead to a buildup of waste and acids in the body, which can clog and damage the kidneys.
 Extensive dehydration can result in kidney failure.

 Heart